-|funding||Victorian Department of Health and Human Services.
+This study receives funding from the Victorian Department of Health and Human Services.

-|researchers||Helen McLachlan, Della Forster; in collaboration with Caroline Homer, Maralyn Foureur, David Sibbritt, University of Technology Sydney; David Ellwood, Griffith University; Jeremy Oats, University of Melbourne; Hannah Dahlen, Western Sydney University
+Research team: Helen McLachlan, Della Forster; in collaboration with Caroline Homer, Maralyn Foureur, David Sibbritt, University of Technology Sydney; David Ellwood, Griffith University; Jeremy Oats, University of Melbourne; Hannah Dahlen, Western Sydney University

 The cross-country ultrasound study (CROCUS)

-The CROss-Country Ultrasound Study (CROCUS) is an international research project exploring midwives’ and obstetricians’ experiences and views on the use of ultrasound in pregnancy management in low-, middle-, and high-income countries (Rwanda, Tanzania, Vietnam, Australia, Norway and Sweden)
+Exploring midwives’ and obstetricians’ experiences and views on the use of ultrasound in pregnancy management in low-, middle-, and high-income countries (Rwanda, Tanzania, Vietnam, Australia, Norway and Sweden)